 During the lockdown, we organised the Ouilearn #13 webinar for Ouishare.
 The title of this webinar was: Is the present of work flexible?
 And what about the future?
 We wanted to discuss how will the workspaces be and what flexible strategies will take organisations after the Covid-19 crisis.

 To address the issue, we invited four experts from different sectors: Rubén Carreño, Head of Advisory Services in CBRE; Sergi Tarragona, founder and CEO of Cloudworks; Josep Valls, FM Director at Suez Spain and; Mireia de las Heras, Teacher of the IESE Business School and Director at IFREI (International Center of Work and Family).
-As moderators of this panel were Mohammed El Youssofi of Ouishare and myself.
+As moderators of this panel were Mohammed El Youssofi of Ouishare and Vanessa Sans.

 The forced remote work explosion